-Pain Management & Anesthesia
+Pain Management & Anesthesia for Pets

 At Animal Medical Care, we place a high priority on your pet’s safety and comfort.
 Although some surgeries may be less expensive at other clinics, we take great pride in the pre-operative and post-operative care that we give.
 AMC believes it is important for you to understand that there can be some major differences between animal hospitals in how pre-operative and post-operative care is given.